lazaruskon/Mental-Health-in-the-American-Tech-Industry/README.md

 Class 2: 0.62 - 1.0

 The large range of the confidence interval for class 2 can be attributed to the very low amount of data points for this class.
 Further investigation is needed.

+<b>Brief Conclusions</b>
+1. Predictive modeling has mixed effects.
+Not every class can be predicted to the same degree (for now).
+Further examining required (and more data).
+2. Demographics (e.g. race, gender) haven't played a particularly important role (BUT most are white men).
+3. Neither diagnosed nor perceived mental health disorders are affecting the overall support tech employees experience.
+4. The factors that do influence the most how supported employees feel are mostly about:
+5. The official capacity that an employer prioritizes mental health.
+6. Office openness about mental health, as negative experiences create a precedent.
+7. The influence of precedents also extend to how properly mental health was approach in the participant's previous workplace.

 For more details and a better understanding of these results and conclusions I invite you to check out the Notebooks of this repo.

 <h2>Contents of Jupyter Notebooks</h2>

 - <b>1.
 Data Collection</b>
   - Collecting data from different annual surveys.
   - Obtaining basic information about different surveys' traits.
   - Merging 2017 & 2018 survey data.
 Due to time restrictions no further years were added.
   - Relabeling header names and making sure that the two years measure the same variables.
   - Focus on the American market and exporting csv.

 - <b>2.
 Data Cleaning & Exploration</b>
   - Deep dive in the data: EDA
   - Label and variable reduction.
   - Generating different files for text features and for features used for visualizations/predictive modeling.
   - Checking for outliers, nans and multicollinearity.

 - <b>Text Analysis</b>
   - Cleaning nans
   - Lemmatize and Tokenize
   - Define and update stopwords
   - Generate topic modeling visualiations
   - Generate wordclouds of frquent terms.

  - <b>Data Preprocessing & Modeling</b>
   - Scaling & encoding
   - X/y split
   - Train/test/val split
   - Applying algorithms (see above)
   - Mitigating Imbalance (see above)
   - Feature Selection & reapplying algorithms
   - Hyperparameter tuning
   - Cross Validation & Confidence intervals.

 <h2>Future Research</h2>